Mindgamesnl/piper/README.md

  - You edit one of the files (lets say `index.js`) in your favorite IDE
  - Piper notices the file change and replaces the one on the server
  - Piper restarts the nodejs service again and reports errors/stdout to your machine so you can see if it worked

+ One of the main goals is to make Piper completely cross platform (so being able to use a Mac editor on a Linux host)